Georgie-cmd/Basic-Microservices/README.md

 # Microservices with NestJS

-All rigth, that's a basic example about creating a microservices by TCP (Transmission Control Protocol)
+All rigth, that's a basic example about creating microservices by TCP (Transmission Control Protocol)

 ## Installing
 First of all: open each folder in turn and run